jim60105/docker-yt-dlp/README.md

 > Please consult their repository for access to the source code and licenses.
 > The following is the license for the Dockerfiles and CI workflows in this repository.

-<img src="https://github.com/jim60105/docker-yt-dlp/assets/16995691/f33f8175-af23-4a8a-ad69-efd17a7625f4" alt="gplv3" width="300" />

-[GNU GENERAL PUBLIC LICENSE Version 3](LICENSE)

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.

 > [!CAUTION]
-> A GPLv3 licensed Dockerfile means that you _**MUST**_ **distribute the source code with the same license**, if you
+> A GPLv3 licensed Containerfile means that you _**MUST**_ **distribute the source code with the same license**, if you
 >
 > - Re-distribute the image.
 (You can simply point to this GitHub repository if you doesn't made any code changes.)
-> - Distribute a image that uses code from this repository.
+> - Distribute an image that uses code from this repository.
-> - Or **distribute a image based on this image**. (`FROM ghcr.io/jim60105/yt-dlp` in your Dockerfile)
+> - Or **distribute an image based on this image**. (`FROM ghcr.io/jim60105/yt-dlp` in your Containerfile)
 >
 > "Distribute" means to make the image available for other people to download, usually by pushing it to a public registry.
 If you are solely using it for your personal purposes, this has no impact on you.
 >
 > Please consult the [LICENSE](LICENSE) for more details.

+<img src="https://github.com/jim60105/docker-yt-dlp/assets/16995691/f33f8175-af23-4a8a-ad69-efd17a7625f4" alt="gplv3" width="300" />

+[GNU GENERAL PUBLIC LICENSE Version 3](LICENSE)

+Copyright (C) 2024 Jim Chen <Jim@ChenJ.im>.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.